nomeata/sat-britney/README.txt

 Deficiencies, Bugs and TODOs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

- * Conflicts between dependencies are not handled to their full extend.
-In
-   particular, Conflicts with an upper version bound and Breaks are enforced on
-   the package level, i.e. conflicting package are not even allowed to enter
-   testing, even if nothing depends on both, while unversioned Conflicts are
-   ignored.
-   It is not yet clear whether a proper encoding is still solvable in
-   acceptable time, or whether this issue will stick around.
  * The dependencies of arch:all packages are only checked on i386, just as with
    britney itself.
 But then SAT-Britney assumes it is installable on all other
    architectures as well, which is not exactly what we want.